Ingrown Toenail Removal Cost in 2023 | Healthy Feet Guide

 When finding out you have an ingrown toenail, the first thing you want to do is to remove it!
 But there is a lot to learn about doing so, such as the ingrown toenail removal cost and what to expect upon doing so.
 It’s also important to know about the condition, seeing why it occurs and how to get rid of the ingrown.

 If you don’t know where to start, then read on!
-I’ll tackle everything to know about the condition, the surgery, insurance, and costs associated with it.
+I’ll tackle everything to know about the condition, the surgery, insurance, and cost associated with it.

 What Is An Ingrown Toenail?

-Ingrown toenails occur when your nail edges and/or corners grow into your skin, next to the affected area.
-The big toe is the one most likely to get this.
+An ingrown toenail occurs when your nail edges and/or corners grow into your skin, next to the affected area.
+The big toe is the one most likely to get an ingrown.

-These can appear in both men and women, more common in those who have sweaty feet.
-Seniors are also at higher risk because nails tend to thicken as we age.
+Ingrown toenails can appear in both men and women, more common in those who have sweaty feet.
+Seniors are also at higher risk of ingrown toenails or a toe infection because nails tend to thicken as we age.

 Other than that, there are more reasons why ingrown toenails occur, as well as why they thicken and curl:

 Now, on to the ingrown toenail removal price, cost differences, and health insurance.
 How much should you expect to shell out?
 The cost depends on your health insurance and the type of procedure done, as well as your podiatrist’s area and reputation.